TYPES OF ROOM & RENT

 Rents increases are calculated using the Van Norden Index (VNI), which is an Oxford based index of inflation.
 This is agreed upon with other colleges.

-The JCR Domestic Rep for 2018 is Peter Edmondson. (email@example.com)
+The JCR Domestic Rep for 2020 is Christopher Summers. (email@example.com)

 If you live in a non-tenancy your lease runs from Sunday of 0th week to Saturday of 8th week each term.
 Normally you are required to empty your room completely for the vacation, since most rooms will be used for interviews and/or conferences.
 There is some storage available for overseas students, which is arranged by the Accommodation Manager (firstname.lastname@example.org).
 Tenancies do not need to be vacated within their lease.